Grilled Red Snapper (or Branzino) with Roasted Pepper Relish and Fennel

 - 1/2 item(s) uncooked fennel bulb(s), very thinly sliced

-Place whole peppers on grill; cook, turning occasionally, until blackened all over, about 15 minutes.
-Immediately transfer peppers to a large bowl and cover tightly with plastic wrap to trap in steam (steam will help loosen the skins).
-When peppers are cool enough to handle, 10-15 minutes, hold a pepper under running water and rub off (and discard) charred skin with your fingers.
-Repeat with remaining peppers; remove seeds and coarsely chop peppers.
+Place whole bell peppers on grill; cook, turning occasionally with tongs, until blackened all over, about 15 minutes.
+Immediately transfer peppers to large bowl, cover tightly with plastic wrap, and let steam until cool enough to handle, 10−15 minutes.
+Hold peppers one at a time under running water; rub off charred skin with your fingers.
+Pat peppers dry and scrape out seeds.
+Coarsely chop peppers.